rayleighrozier/digitalcrafts/week3/dawgsOnTop/gameIdea.md

   # Balanced approach is best (offense = 20, defense = 20)
 - Your experience = 0, and you'll earn a point for each game/choices you make along the way

+Main Game Menu ->
+# What would you like to do?
+  1. Check my stats
+  2. Check opponents stats
+  3. Prepare for the game
+  4. Quit

+  (after you prepare for the game )
+  1. Check my stats
+  2. Check opponents stats
+  3. Take on {rival}
+  4. Quit
 Gameplay ->

 - PRINT Stats about this week's opponent